diacritics/database/README.md

 ## Contributing

-Thanks for contributing!
-Most data is user-contributed so your help is really much appreciated.
+Thanks for contributing :tada: Most data is user-contributed so your help is really much appreciated.
 To get started, please read the documentation.
-It gives you the basic idea of the database structure.
-You can also view the [existing files](./src/).
-Then you can start providing your data and submit a PR.
+It should give you the basic idea of the database structure.
+Then you can start reviewing existing, unvalidated language files or create new ones in the [source folder](./src/).
+Unvalidated languages contain a comment in the header of the file to indicate that they need to be reviewed by a native speaker.